 2. Hazardous waste disposal

 Materials determined to be corrosive, flammable or inherently toxic are typically classified as hazardous waste and need to be properly disposed of.
-Metal manufacturers should consider employing third-party companies to dispose of hazardous waste, as they can offer the following:
+Metal manufacturers should consider employing third-party companies to of hazardous waste, as they can offer the following:

 - Wastewater treatment